 Danish researchers have discovered a gut response that they're calling 'cheese metabolism'.
 They asked groups of men to eat either butter, cheese or milk - and no other dairy - for two weeks and found that those who ate cheese or milk had anti-inflammatory bacteria, butyrate, in their gut.
 This bacteria has been found to increase energy production and burn fat.

-They warn that raiding the cheese board isn't a good idea though!
-Nibbling on the odd bit of brie, cheddar or blue cheese, rather than gorging on a whole block after a bad day, is best.
+They warn that raiding the cheese board and all it has to offer in its entirety isn't such a good idea though!
+Instead, nibbling on the odd bit of brie, cheddar or blue cheese, rather than gorging on a whole block, is best.

 Boost your immune system - and fight off the flu - with these all-natural kitchen cupboard staples